 A tear runs down my cheek, my worries now somewhat abated.
 My thoughts turn to my family and to the awfulness that they’ll soon be put through.
 I almost feel bad that it’ll be so easy for me, over so quickly, at least as Death so advertises, while they struggle with the inevitable challenge of losing a loved one.
 I can’t imagine what this will do to them.
 My oldest barely turned nine a few months ago.
 It’s not fair.
 But since when is life ever fair?

 “Will they be there with me?
 Eventually, I mean?”

 “Oh yes,” she answers, knowing to whom I’m referring, “but not yet.
 Don’t worry.
 They’ll be taken care of.”

-A few more minutes pass, and soon I begin coughing more forcefully.
+A few more minutes pass, and soon I begin coughing in shorter intervals, with more force.
 It’s unbearable.
 The smoke is overwhelming, a suffocating pool of acrid air surrounding me on all sides.
 I can almost feel the oxygen fleeing from my lungs.
-Moments later, I see the wall of flame coming over the ridge, galloping down the hillside to greet me, faster than a freight train, just like all the others I’ve seen over the years, except this time I’m the one cornered on all sides.
-Panic suddenly clenches my chest, and I consider running for a moment, but I know it won’t do any good.
-I had hope the rescue team would find me in time, but the instant I saw Death, I knew it wasn’t meant to be.
+Moments later, I see the wall of flame coming over the ridge, galloping down the hillside to greet me, faster than a freight train, just like all the others I’ve seen through the years, except this time I’m the one cornered by the inferno.
+Panic suddenly clenches my chest, and I consider running for a moment, but I know it won’t do me any good.
+For I while, I had hoped the rescue team would find me in time, but the instant I saw Death, I knew it wasn’t meant to be.

-I pull out my emergency fire shelter, already knowing it won’t do any good with how hot this fire is burning; but Death stops my arm before I can deploy it.
-She nods solemnly and I drop the shelter, taking her outstretched hand.
+I pull out my emergency fire shelter, already knowing it won’t do a thing, considering how hot this fire is burning; but Death stops my arm before I can deploy it.
+She nods solemnly, and I drop the shelter, taking her outstretched hand.

 “Are you ready?”